notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 The previous code works well in isolation, but also poses some scalability problems.
 I think I [remember reading somewhere] that establishing a database connection is expensive.
-Most ORMs use a [*prepared statement cache*] which caches the queries we write to avoid re-parsing and processing.
+Most ORMs use a [*prepared statement cache*] which stores the queries we write to avoid re-parsing and processing.
 Our database backend might be processing statements from multiple clients concurrently and can be slowed down if it unnecessarily repeats operations.
 In fact, database connections aren't the only type of connections that benefit from being reused.